Feb. 20 Column: Cabin Fever Gardening Symposium

 This year, it will be a virtual event.
 That means you can watch the presentations at your convenience – no matter where you live!
 Doug Tallamy is one of the featured presenters.
 He is highly-respected as an advocate for creating habitat for native species within our gardens.
 I can’t wait to hear his talk!

 John Albers is the other featured presenter.
 He’ll discuss ways we can garden sustainably.
-In addition, there will be 12 talks on useful and interesting gardening topics that are sure to inspire and educate you.
+In addition, there will be 12 talks on useful and interesting gardening topics that are sure to inspire and educate.
 All of the details are in my column, which you can read in today’s edition of The Spokesman-Review: Dig in virtually – Cabin Fever symposium kicks off gardening season.
 Or you can read the text of my column below the video.

 Speaking of this week’s video, I gave you a sneak peek earlier this week.
 If you missed it, the video covers two ways of growing microgreens.
 I provide step-by-step instructions for both and tell you which method I prefer.